 Annex

-Preliminary DRAFT Revision of RECOMMENDATION ITU-R M.1732-2*
+Preliminary DRAFT Revision of RECOMMENDATION ITU-R M.1732-2

 Characteristics of systems operating in the amateur and amateur-satellite services for use in sharing studies

 (Question ITU-R 48-6/5)

 (2005-2012-2017)

 Scope

 This Recommendation documents the technical and operational characteristics of systems used in the amateur service and amateur-satellite services for the purposes of carrying out sharing studies.
 The systems and their characteristics described in this Recommendation are considered representative of those operating in the frequency bands available to these services ranging from 135.7 kHz through 250 GHz.